vsivakumarlanka/django-saml2-auth-okta/README.rst

 single argument which is a dictionary of attributes and values sent by the identity provider, representing the user's identity.

+**TRIGGER.FIND_USER** A function to be called when trying to find user.
+The function is called with one positional argument: a dictionary of the user data received from SAML.

 **TRIGGER.CREATE_USER** A function to be called upon new user creation.
 It will be called before the new user is logged in and after the user's record is created.
 The function is called with two positional
 arguments: User model instance and a dictionary of the user data received from SAML.

+**TRIGGER.NEW_USER** A function to be called upon new user creation.
+It will be called before the user's record is saved.
+The function is called with two positional arguments: User model instance and a dictionary of the user data received from SAML.

 **TRIGGER.BEFORE_LOGIN** A function to be called when an existing user logs in.
 It will be called before the user is logged in and after the